EC-USGS/pywatershed/DEVELOPER.md

 The pre-commit hook is highly recommended because it acts at the appropritae time to keep very large diffs out of the repository history.
 If you are using `environment.yml` this will be installed.
-Othewise,
+Othewise, your commits will be bloating teh repository and versions of noteboks may need removed from the history.

+The maximal amount of metadata can be stripped from Jupyter notebooks by following the example configuration found in the [nbstripout section on stripping metadata](https://github.com/kynan/nbstripout#stripping-metadata).

 ## pre-commit hooks
 Pre-commit hooks apply actionas at commit-time.
 These are available when